Book a Call

 Team playing: People feel relaxed working with you.
 One sign: They laugh easily around you."

-Travis Bradbury, co-author of Emotional Intelligence 2.0 says, “As you discover and practice new emotional intelligence skills, the billions of microscopic neurons lining the road between the rational and emotional centers of your brain branch off small “arms” (much like a tree) to reach out to other cells.
-A single cell can grow 15,000 connections with its neighbors.
-This chain reaction of growth ensures it’s easier to kick a new behavior into action in the future.
+Travis Bradbury, co-author of Emotional Intelligence 2.0, says, “As you discover and practice new emotional intelligence skills, the billions of microscopic neurons lining the road between the rational and emotional centers of your brain, branch off small 'arms' (much like a tree) to reach out to other cells.
+A single cell can form up to 15,000 connections with its neighbors.
+This chain reaction of growth ensures that it’s easier to initiate a new behavior in the future.

 As you train your brain by repeatedly practicing new emotionally intelligent behaviors, your brain builds the pathways needed to make them into habits.
 Before long, you begin responding to your surroundings with emotional intelligence without even having to think about it.
 And just as your brain reinforces the use of new behaviors, the connections supporting old, destructive behaviors will die off as you learn to limit your use of them.”